ToruNiina/Boost.toml/README.md

 `toml::table` can be converted to a class that ...
 * has member types named `iterator`, `value_type`, `key_type` and `mapped_type`.

+## supplemental notes

+Although Boost.toml depends Boost.Date\_Time that requires linking, it normally does not require linking because most of the functionalities of Boost.Date\_Time can be used without linking.

 ## Synopsis